 You may leave the island, but it will never leave you.Fran Yeoh

-This is an ongoing project and the word “Archive” seems very grand.
-This is just a little archive, for a little island, in a little corner of the internet.
-Whether you are planning to visit Christmas Island, already live there or just want to know more, I hope the information on this website will give an extra insight and appreciation of this unique place.
+This is an ongoing project, so whether you are planning to visit Christmas Island, already live there or just want to know more, I hope the information on this website will give an extra insight and appreciation of this unique place.

 Author of “Christmas Island Archives” and “The Roebourne Bank Murders” websites.